In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 To iterate the Customers of the Itemset:

-1. Export the Customers from this Item Set by clicking the Export... button to submit a job to export the Customers
+1. Export the Customers from this Item Set by selecting the Export... item from the context menu to submit a job to export the Customers in the item set

-4. Verify in the Job List that the job completes successfully and that the Customers have been imported (1)
+5. Verify in the Job List that the job is completed successfully and that the Customers have been imported

-5. Even though the Itemset only contained the Customers that fired the Event E0006, the automatic resolution of the dependencies born by the relationships in Studio caused the Portal to resolve the dependencies and run the import in multiple levels - ensuring that each level completes before starting on the next
+6. Even though the Itemset only contained the Customers that fired the Event E0006, the automatic resolution of dependencies done by Hopp did some magic here.
+The dependencies are defined by the Relationships between the Business Objects that are created in the Studio Target Map.
+These dependencies enable the Hopp Runtime to recursively resolve the dependencies and run the import in multiple levels - ensuring that each level completes before progressing to the next level

 Of course, in this exercise the count of Accounts and Cards to iterate is small - but even so, it would be quite complicated to identify the Accounts and Cards to iterate following the correction of the Customers.